laraabastoss/Algorithms-and-Data-Structures---Project/README.md

 ### Project 2 - Airline Database Mannagement (Grade: 20.0 /20)

-Developement of a software that makes use of CSV files comprising flight related data.
-Its primary objective is to facilitate the visualization of the most optimal route between two specified destinations, which can be airports, cities, or specific locations defined by latitude and longitude coordinates.
-Users can also search for multiple informations about the network such as top airports with the most flights.
-To achieve this, the software employs graphs implemented as an Adjacency List to store the relevant information.
-Additionally, it leverages various algorithms such as Depth-First Search (DFS), Breadth-First Search (BFS), and a customized adaptation of Dijkstra's algorithm to compute and determine the shortest path efficiently.
+Program whose primary objective is to facilitate the visualization of the most optimal route between two specified destinations, which can be airports, cities, or specific locations defined by latitude and longitude coordinates, and search for multiple informations about the network such as top airports with the most flights.
+Use of graphs, implemented as an Adjacency List, to store the relevant information and various algorithms such as Depth-First Search, Breadth-First Search and an adaptation of Dijkstra's algorithm to determine the shortest path efficiently.

 **Technologies Used:** C++